alvaro-j/url-shortening/README.md

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Poppins:wght@500;700&display=swap');
 ```
-- Use <strong>SASS variables</strong> in a React project.
+- Import <strong>SASS variables</strong>.
 SASS variables need to be imported in each file in which i want to use them.
 ```css
 @import "variables";
 ```